All Articles

 The 2-meter office concept ensures that employees work at a minimum distance of 2 meters from each other.
 A range of easy-to-implement solutions makes it possible to support this concept with technology:

-Introduction of an easy-to-use booking tool to ensure that there are no more people in the office than there are secure workstations and to allow employees to organize themselves who is in the office and when.
+2. Introduction of an easy-to-use booking tool to ensure that there are no more people in the office than there are safe workspaces and to allow employees to organize themselves who is in the office and when.

-Sensor technology that can be retrofitted in existing buildings makes it possible, among other things, to detect and react to misuse.
+4. Sensors that can be retrofitted to existing buildings make it possible, among other things, to detect misuse and respond to it.

-If you are interested in a more detailed exchange on the topic or in a demo, you can contact me via the action button on this page or via LinkedIn feel free to write to me or Thing-it on LinkedIn follow Thing-it.
+If you are interested in a more detailed discussion on this topic or in a demo, please feel free to contact me via the action button on this page, via LinkedIn, or MazeMap Workplace on LinkedIn .

 Background